A question about how to use hypnotic Age Regression Work with a teenager with obsessive-compulsive thinking.

 Good question.
 From my experience, this is what I believe is happening and what you can do about it in order to help your client.
 We human beings are programmed to avoid pain and discomfort, and to move toward pleasure (or at the very least to move away from the discomfort, which is pleasurable relative to the pain, providing a sense of relief).

 Looking at the compulsion this way, we can see that the behavior of thinking the thought is being done because it is useful.
 It is useful in that repeating the thoughts over and over in her head is a way of removing herself mentally (dissociating) from the emotional discomfort inside of her.
 She may not be aware of the feeling inside of her (she is probably very good at dissociating from it, and it is an automatic/habitual response to the feeling).
-This is why "talk therapy" alone is often ineffective.
-And this is why hypnosis, especially Age Regression Therapy, can be very effective.
+This is why "talk hypnosis" alone is often ineffective.
+And this is why hypnosis, especially Age Regression Work, can be very effective.

 It does not matter at this point what the emotion is.
 In my experience it is some kind of fear based thought, (or idea, belief or thought that leads to a feeling of fear).